 Financial Aid.
 Applicants who need financial assistance are advised to explore possibilities in their home country and from United States government sources.
 Information about the latter may often be obtained from a United States consulate or information service office.
 The Institute of International Education, One East 67th Street, New York, NY 10021, also provides information about scholarship opportunities.
 The University of Chicago provides information on non-Federal alternative loan funds for international students who meet the relevant requirements and have an eligible co-signer.
 Information can be found on the Graduate Financial Aid website.

-Note to graduates of the University of Puerto Rico: Due to the fact that the language of instruction is not English, graduates of the University of Puerto Rico will be required to take the TOEFL examination.
+Note to graduates of the University of Puerto Rico: As the language of instruction is not English, graduates of the University of Puerto Rico will be required to take the TOEFL examination.

 Additional documents may be required at the request of the admissions committee.